 Nahuel Huapi National Park

-Located in Patagonia, Nahuel Huapi National Park was established in 1903, thus being one of the first national parks in Argentina.
-It’s close to both Bariloche and Villa la Angostura, so you can easily use both as a base to explore it.
-The park spans across the provinces of Neuquen and Rio Negro, and it’s located in what is known as Argentina’s Lake District – indeed, you will be able to visit many beautiful lake with clear waters.
+Located in Patagonia, Nahuel Huapi National Park was established in 1903, making it one of the first national parks in Argentina.
+It’s close to Bariloche and Villa la Angostura, so you can easily use both as a base to explore it.

-Inside the park you will find plenty of accommodation options for all budgets and tastes.
+Inside the park, you will find plenty of accommodation options for all budgets and tastes.

 Lanin National Park

-This park, located north of Nahuel Huapi National Park and close to San Martin de los Andes, is one of the most beautiful national parks in Argentina.
-It is 412,000 hectares and it was created between 1937 and 1945 with a view to protecting the local Patagonian forest – in fact, it is one of the best destinations in Patagonia, and a great place to visit in the winter, when resorts such as Chapelco prove to be great ski destinations, as well as in the summer, when you can enjoy a wide range of activities.
+It is 412,000 hectares, and it was created between 1937 and 1945 with a view to protecting the local Patagonian forest – in fact, it is one of the best destinations in Patagonia and a great place to visit in the winter when resorts such as Chapelco prove to be great ski destinations, as well as in the summer when you can enjoy a wide range of activities.

-Things to do in Lanin National Park include hiking – one of the nicest trails is that to Chachin waterfall; whereas Lanin Volcano hike is a more challenging one; water activities in the gorgeous lakes such as Lago Lacar, where you will find some great beaches and where you can go kayaking and even swimming.
-You an also go fishing, as long as this doesn’t have an impact on the delicate environment of the lakes.
+Things to do in Lanin National Park include hiking—one of the nicest trails is to Chachin waterfall, whereas the Lanin Volcano hike is a more challenging one; water activities in the gorgeous lakes such as Lago Lacar, where you will find some great beaches and where you can go kayaking and even swimming.

 There are several accommodation options inside the park.